fauna-labs/fauna-market/session-service/README.md

 ### Deploying the Service

-Now that you've configred `serverless.yml` deploying the service is a matter of running:
+Now that you've configured `serverless.yml` deploying the service is a matter of running:

 ```sh
 serverless deploy